Nik-19213/Metacrafters-Polygon-Module-1/README.md

 # Polygon Mapping 🌍 and Bridging 🎢🔗

-in this project, we wil deploy an NFT collection on the Ethereum blockchain - goerli testnet, Map the collection to Polygon Mumbai network, and Transfer assets over via the Polygon Bridge using FXportal Bridging.
+In this project, we wil deploy an NFT collection on the Ethereum blockchain - goerli testnet, Map the collection to Polygon Mumbai network, and Transfer assets over via the Polygon Bridge using FXportal Bridging.

 ## Contract Info 📑